arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 ![Make Your Uno boards outline](assets/boardOutline.svg)

 ## The Audio Synth Shield
 The kit comes with an *Audio Synth Shield* that can be attached to the *Arduino Make Your UNO* to learn about and experiment with audio synthesizers.
-The shield has six trimmers to control different audio signals parameters plus a mono amplifier that can be connected to the 8 ohm speaker that comes with the kit or to any other audio output.
+The shield has six trimmers to control different audio signal parameters plus a mono amplifier that can be connected to the 8 ohm speaker that comes with the kit or to any other audio output.

 ![Audio Synth Shield assembled](assets/featured-audiosynth.png)